-When it comes to diagnostic testing, Elmhurst Memorial Hospital’s Reference Laboratory is in the lead among Chicago-area community hospitals.
 We perform more than 500 biopsies each year.
 Specially trained pathologists carefully analyze breast tissue specimens, usually making a diagnosis within 24 hours of your procedure.
-The Reference Laboratory is also affiliated with the world-renowned Mayo Clinic, giving our staff access to the clinic’s 850 physicians and scientists in case they need additional diagnostic experience in interpreting borderline test results.
+The Elmhurst Hospital Reference Laboratory is also affiliated with the world-renowned Mayo Clinic, giving our staff access to the clinic’s 850 physicians and scientists in case they need additional diagnostic experience in interpreting borderline test results.

 Several different kinds of biopsies exist, and the type your physician recommends depends on the size, location and the abnormality detected.

 These are the six types of biopsy procedures that we perform:

 A physician places a thin needle attached to a syringe into the area of the breast abnormality.
 A small amount of cells or fluid is removed, and a pathologist examines it under a microscope.
 Local anesthetic may or may not be used.